How EdTech Firms Are Capitalizing on the Fear of a ‘Covid Learning Gap’

 The solution, in the end, points to a glaring need to provide a free, high-quality alternative to these exploitative education services.
 Vanshika notes that the current digital material given by the government – in the form of e-books and apps – is clunky to use, has average content quality, and mostly fails in terms of infrastructure.
 Also, there remains limited awareness about these government offerings.

-The lack of government intervention significantly contributes to the void in which for-profit education thrives.
+The lack of government interventionsignificantly contributes to the void in which for-profit education thrives.
 According to Akshay, this is similar to the overall crisis in school education – if government schools are bad, people are going to private schools no matter how economically or logistically straining they are.
+The promise of it, he says, ends up being more important than the value of it.